ogra1/electron-kiosk-uc20/README.md

   The app will restart with the new URL

+## Audio

+  To make use of audio playback on your Ubuntu Core 20 Kiosk you need to install the pulseaudio snap (currently it requires the version from the beta channel, since only this provides the `audio-playback` interface

+    snap install --beta pulseaudio

+  Now connect the app to the audio-playback slot pulseaudio provides

+    snap connect electron-kiosk-uc20:audio-playback pulseaudio

+  And restart it with

+    snap restart electron-kiosk-uc20

+  Audio playback should work seamlessly now.
+To adjust the volume you can use the shipped pactl command when logged in via ssh

+    sudo pulseaudio.pactl set-sink-volume @DEFAULT_SINK@ +10%

+  Raises the volume by 10%

+    sudo pulseaudio.pactl set-sink-volume @DEFAULT_SINK@ -10%

+  Lowers it by 10%
+  To set it to an exact value you use

+    sudo pulseaudio.pactl set-sink-volume @DEFAULT_SINK@ 50%

 ## Building

 Just clone this tree, make sure to have `snapcraft` installed, cd into